 - Rainbow Rice – color some rice, add some pots, and you’re away!

-- Rock Sensory Play – found these small rocks at Target and they make a fun sensory bin filler for all ages.
+- Rock Sensory Play – I found these small rocks at Target, and they make a fun sensory bin filler for all ages.

-- Sand Sensory Play – sand in tray with scoops and utensils.
-What more could you ask for!
+- Sand Sensory Play – sand in a tray with scoops and utensils.

 - Scoop the Limes – pop some limes in a water tray and watch your little one scoop to their heart’s content.